sandhawke/mastodon-talk-201705/PITCHME.md

 ---

-## Q: Will this take over the world?
+Q: Will this take over the world?

-## A: Quite Possibly

 ---

+A: Quite Possibly

+---

-### Q: Can the technology scale to everyone on the planet?
+Q: Can the technology scale to everyone on the planet?

-### A: Yes, like email
+A: Yes, like email

 - a server only handles the communiciations of the people hosted there
 - hosting costs for mastodon.social instance are $0.03 per user per year
 - obviously that will go up traffic, big photos, videos

----

-### Near-Term Challenges

- - social climate, with conflicting goals
- - volunteer sysadmins
- - narrow vision (as if Twitter were everything)
- - no professional staff, PR, etc
- - politics of search
- - protocol shortcomings re: private messages, private groups
- - weakness of instance=community model

 ---
 ### W3C Standards & Mastodon